 During our digging around, we found this sneaky smart app that will force kids to get moving… or else.
 The “or else” is that they won’t be able to access their favorite apps.
 Parents set a step goal for the child and if they fail to meet it, they are locked out of SnapChat or maybe Instagram.
 Goya-Move can block any app that sucks away their time and bits of their health, mental and physical.
 If Little Johnny doesn’t like it… GOOD!
 Tell him the easy fix is to get to stepping!

 See this similar app called Unglue that can get the little ones to fold some laundry in exchange for more screen time.

 Some kids are into video games with racing involved.
-If that sounds like the short person living rent-free in your house, check out the VirZOOM Virtual Reality Exercise Bike and Games.
+If that sounds like the short person living rent-free in your house, check out the VirZOOM Virtual Reality Exercise Bike and Games (available on amazon).
 This is not a cheap option, but it offers a tremendous way to stay in shape while having fun on a stationary bike.

 Last but certainly not least is Pokemon Go.
 It was just a couple years ago that Pokemon Go set the gaming world ablaze with a game that got kids excited to be outdoors.
 For that, Nintendo deserves major props.
 They figured out how to make a game playable in the real world, with challenges that got entire communities involved.
 Many copycats have come along since to make apps that promote exercise.
 And that’s not a bad thing.

 The more games available to fight obesity and sedentary lifestyles, the better.

 What can we parents do to get more of these type games in front of our favorite young people?
 Easy – buy apps and video games that encourage physical activity and exercise.
 Money is a motivator for game creators, just like for any business.
 So when they see trends going toward healthy games, then they will naturally devote resources to that arena.